nevillemensur/azure-network-protocols/README.md

 <p>
 10. Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM

-  -Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
+- Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
 </p>

 <p>